knowler/trellis-fathom/README.md

 # [Fathom Analytics](https://usefathom.com) for [Trellis](https://roots.io/trellis)

-Fathom Analytics is simple and trustworthy — none of Google's BS!
+Fathom Analytics is simple, trustworthy, and privacy-focused — none of Google's BS!

+**This project is a work in progress.
+Feel free to chip in!**

+## Instructions

+_None of the following works right now, but ideally, this would be the API for setting it all up._

 When setting your `wordpress_sites.yml`, this creates an option
 called: `fathom`.